speechki-book/speechki-open-api/flows/sample_outsource.md

 - conv_in_progress (The text formatting process was interrupted by a technical issue which is being fixed by Speechki editorial team)
 - record (The system records the text)
 - record_in_progress (The recording process was interrupted by a technical issue which is being fixed by Speechki editorial team)
+- voiced (Audio editing)
+- internal_check (Internal review)
-- build (The system put together audiofiles and makes post-production)
+- build (The system put together audio files and makes post-production)
 - build_in_progress (The post-production process was interrupted by a technical issue which is being fixed by Speechki editorial team)
 - order_completed (The order is completed; Files are ready to be download)